“Buying the Dips” in Cryptocurrency

 i.e. buying the dips > FOMO buying at the top or panic selling the bottom.

 At its simplest then, this strategy involves buying when the price is lower than the last high.
-At its most complex, it involves studying charts, paying attention to short term and long term moving averages on different time scales, identifying historical support levels, and laddering buys.
+At its most complex, it involves studying charts, paying attention to short term and long term moving averages on different time scales, identifying historical support levels, laddering buys, and placing stops.
 Whatever your level of skill is, however, the concept is generally the same.

 In crypto, we see many little dips, and then every few weeks or months we tend to see some very big dips (we might call “corrections” or “crashes”).
 Both little dips or big dips can make sense to buy depending on your investing strategy.
 If you are range trading, then little dips are great to buy, if you are a long-term investor, then the bigger dips can be rewarding for building a long position (but of course you have to be careful about how you time your buys).